whoisglover/phase_0_unit_2/week_6/0_git_started/my_solution.md

 <!-- Your defnition here -->

 #### push
+Once you have commited your changes and are happy with the effects you use 'push' to apply those changes to the remote repository and make them more permanent  (nothing is totally permanent because commits can always be rolled back).
 <!-- Your defnition here -->

 #### reset
+Reset is used to roll back changes that you want to undo.
+This works by moving the 'head' pointer back to a previous commit.
+The actual line of code is git reset HEAD.
+This will move you back one commit as if you had never done git add or git commit.
 <!-- Your defnition here -->

 #### rm
+Rm is short for remove.
+This is basically the opposite of git add.
+This removes a file from being tracked and any changes to it will no longer be staged for the next commit.
 <!-- Your defnition here -->

 #### status